top of page

 Still Unsure?
 Ask Us.

 If you’re still unsure about legal window tinting in Florida, the best thing you can do is ask.
 Tint Magic is always happy to answer questions about percentages, reflectivity, or SUV regulations.
-We’ll help you make an informed choice so you can enjoy the comfort and protection of tinted windows without worrying about compliance.
+We’ll help you make an informed choice so you can enjoy the comfort and protection of tinted windows.

 When you’re ready, stop by Tint Magic in Jacksonville or give us a call.
 Our team will guide you through the options and provide a free estimate on your tint project.

-We proudly use Solar Gard window tint films, offering three options to suit Florida tint laws.
+We proudly use Solar Gard window tint films, offering many shade options.

 Each product is engineered to reduce solar energy and improve driving comfort without interfering with GPS, radio, or mobile signals.